List of ReBoot characters: Little Enzo

 The new Enzo looks up to his older self as much as he does Bob, and briefly wanted to be just like him and demanded everyone call him "Little Matrix".
 When Daemon took over Mainframe, Enzo (whilst wearing the Guardian uniform that Bob gave the original Enzo in season two) saved the System with the help of Frisket, Hack and Slash, getting Matrix to snap out of Daemon's infection and help disinfect others so they could fight the virus.

+Little Enzo is voiced by Christopher Gray in Season 3, and by Giacomo Baessato in Season 4.

 Frisket

-A feral dog who likes Enzo, who acts in a threatening manner toward just about everyone other than Enzo and AndrAIa, with a particular dislike of Bob.
+A robot dog who is Enzo's pet, who acts in a threatening manner toward just about everyone other than Enzo and AndrAIa, with a particular dislike of Bob.
 Frisket has uncanny physical strength, comparable to that of Megabyte, being known to catch cannonballs (and ABCs) in his teeth.
 Frisket is extremely loyal to Enzo and would not hesitate to sacrifice his life to protect Enzo's.
 Frisket followed Enzo and AndrAIa into the games during season three.

 His name is derived from the masking technique that is used by artists.